 In 1973, a group of Australian musicians got together and cut a single.
 They called themselves Wild Honey, and they could play.
 The arrangements are complex: shifts in tempo, complex harmonies.
 For 1973, this is high level production.

 Who were they?
 That is a mystery.
-There have been lots of bands called Wild Honey, but this does not turn up in an ay of the usual source.
+There have been lots of bands called Wild Honey, but this does not turn up in any of the usual sources.
 The label, Cohns or maybe “Call for Cohns” is otherwise unknown.
 The catalogue number suggests vanishing smallness: “CAWH”.
 Almost certainly this stands for “Cohns, Armstrong (the studio where it was recorded), Wild Honey”.
 They don’t even bother with a “001”, as most tiny labels do, with the proud / defiant hint that is more is to come.

 One clue.
 Both tracks were produced by one Bruce Rowland, who also has a composing credit for the A side.
 It is not impossible that this is Bruce Rowland, the Australian musician who is best known as a successful composer of film scores.
 But that is just a guess.
 Another credit is Steve Groves: a guitarist of that name later played with the Australian folk-rock band The Bushwackers.
 Could be him.